QuHarmonics/The-Nexus-Harmonic-Reality/README.md

 The Kulik Formula is a bold endeavor, born from the desire to unify the quantum and macroscopic worlds, bridging the gap between physics, philosophy, and emergent complexity.
 It offers not just a way to calculate the forces governing our universe but a profound reframing of how we perceive the rules that define existence itself.

 Dean Kulik’s vision for the formula was never simply mathematical—it was existential.
-It asked, *What if the universe isn’t governed by external laws, but instead, each particle, planet, and system encapsulates its own rules?* In this vision, the universe is not a prewritten script but a symphony of intrinsic harmonics, playing out across a field of infinite potential.
+It asked, *What if the universe isn’t governed by external laws, but instead, each particle, planet, and system encapsulates its own rules based on it's difference to all other things?* In this vision, the universe is not a prewritten script but a symphony of intrinsic harmonics, playing out across a field of infinite potential.

 This thesis is not just a summary of equations and results—it is a celebration of a new way to think about the cosmos.